abhishek0988/mintlite/README.md

-# mint-lite
+# mintlite
-This is a lightweight app Nikki and I use to manage financial transactions.
-It uses [Plaid](plaid.com) to fetch transactions and stores them in a private [Google Sheet](sheets.google.com) for tracking, etc.
+This is a lightweight app Nikki and I use to manage our finances.
+It uses [Plaid](plaid.com) to fetch transactions from all our accounts and stores them in a private [Google Sheet](sheets.google.com) for tracking, etc.

 ## Components
 1. A private Google Sheet where the transactions are stored (specified in `config.json`)